cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-ami.md

   'ami-e0ec60d0'
 ```

-Check that SSH key credentials are setup.
-The following should return "ubuntu", or similar, and shouldn't timeout.
+You can check that SSH key credentials are setup.
+The following should return "ubuntu" and shouldn't timeout.

 ```
 >> puts server.ssh("whoami").first.stdout